 By starting at the phonemic awareness level children can do all syllable and onset-rime tasks, without going through any explicit syllable or onset and rime teaching.

-Within Letters and Sounds the high frequency graphemes are taught within groups, and is intended for 'whole class teaching' ie Phase 2 is taught over around 6 weeks.
+Within Letters and Sounds the high-frequency graphemes are taught within groups and are intended for 'whole class teaching' ie Phase 2 is taught over around 6 weeks.
 There doesn't seem to have been a way to check starting points, and offer differentiated teaching (eg if some children already had the skills covered within these first 6 weeks, what did they do?)
 Within SSP children work through the grapheme 'groups' at their pace, not the pace of the 'middle' of the class.

 Children who can segment and blend phonemes within SSP Phase 1, for example, will move straight to phase 2 during week 1 of reception.
 If they can recognise, segment and blend the Green Level graphemes (reading and spelling) then they move to the Purple Code level (even if they have only just started school)